LAVA-LAB/prmc-sensitivity/README.md

 ### Running experiments
 Then, to reproduce the figures and tables presented in our paper [1], execute one of the shell scripts in the `experiments/` folder:

 - `cd experiments; bash all_experiments_full.sh` runs the full set of experiments as presented in [1].
-Expected run time: approximately a day for the grid worlds and standard benchmarks, and another two days for the learning application.
+    * Expected run time: 24 hours for the grid world and standard benchmarks, plus 48 hours for the learning applications
+    * Resource requirements: Tested using a computer with a 4GHz Intel Core i9 CPU and 64 GB RAM (only Gurobi running multi-threaded)
 - `cd experiments; bash all_experiments_partial.sh` runs a partial set of experiments.
-Expected run time: 45 minutes.
+    * Expected run time: 1 hour
+    * Resource requirements: Tested using a computer with a 1.3GHz Intel Core i7 CPU and 16 GB RAM (only Gurobi running multi-threaded)

 Both shell scripts in turn run three different sets of experiments, which can also be run independently from each other: